-During thawing of frozen products air moisture condensates at the cold surfaces / foil and
+• During thawing of frozen products air moisture condensates at the cold surfaces / foil and

-- The stretching foil gives an additional stability during thawing.
+- might sodden the cardboards.
+Wet cardboards lose their stability.
+To minimize condensation an air dehumidifier and adequate circulation of air is highly recommended - The stretching foil gives an additional stability during thawing.
 Do not remove the foil before the pallet is completely thawed - Time for thawing of the whole pallet in one strongly depends on the parameters in the cold storage room - Optimal circulation of air helps to achieve an evenly thawing.
 Adequate ventilation and placing the pallets keeping a small distance in between is recommended - Best product characteristics will be kept when thawed slowly as single blocks

-Step by Step Grating Cheese
+Step by Step

+Grating cheese

-Slice the cheese loaf into chunks.
-When preparing large amounts, keep them consistently and properly chilled.
-The key to succesfully grating cheese is ensuring that it is well-cooled.
-A temperature between +2°C and +4°C is ideal.
+2. Slice the cheese loaf into chunks.
+When

+preparing large amounts, keep them consistently and properly chilled.